Syed Mohsin Nawab Rizvi: Biography

 He was born in 1911 at Lucknow.
 His father Maulana Syed Ahmad Nawab Rizvi was a prominent Shia Scholar and was the editor of the monthly Urdu magazine, Alawarif.
-After earning his degree of Sadrul Afazil from Madrasa Sulatanul Madaris, he went to Hawza 'Ilmiyya Najaf, Iraq, where he studied Dars al-Kharij with Ayatollah Abu l-Hasan al-Isfahani, Ayatollah Syed Ziauddin Iraqi, Ayatollah Mirza Hussein Naini, Ayatollah Shaikh Abdul Husain Rashti, and Ayatollah Seyed Jawad Tabrezi, He earned the Ijazae ijtihad (the highest degree of islamic jurisprudence).
+After earning his degree of Sadrul Afazil from Madrasa Sulatanul Madaris, he went to Hawza 'Ilmiyya Najaf, Iraq, where he studied Dars al-Kharij with Ayatollah Abu l-Hasan al-Isfahani, Ayatollah Syed Ziauddin Iraqi, Ayatollah Mirza Hussein Naini, Ayatollah Shaikh Abdul Husain Rashti, and Ayatollah Seyed Jawad Tabrezi, he earned an Ijaza-e-Ijtihad, a credential of islamic jurisprudencesignifying scholarly authority).
 Rizvi understood Urdu, Arabic and Farsi.
 During his student life in Lucknow he was the editor of an Arabic religious and literary magazine, Al-Adeeb, which was published under the patronage of Nasirul Millat Syed Nasir Husain.
 After returning from Iraq he was appointed as a principal of Jamaey Imaniya Nasirya, Jaunpur.
-He managed a middle school, which became a leading degree college in Jaunpur District, known as Raza D.M.
-Shia Degree College.
+He managed a middle school that later became known as Raza D.M.
+Shia Degree College in Jaunpur District.
 After Jaunpur, Rizvi was called on by then Nawab of Rampur Raza Ali Khan Bahadur Rampur State (U.P) India to take charge of the Madrsa-e-Aliya (Oriential college) Rampur (UP) as principal.
 After remaining few years as the principal he came back to Lucknow and joined Madrase Sultanul Madaris Lucknow (U.P.)
 India as vice principal, as the Matla-e-Anwar (written by Maulana Murtaza Husain Sadrul-Afazil).
 He was chief patron of the monthly Urdu magazine ALILM.
-He wrote many books, some of them published and others still unpublished.
-He was a great khateeb (orator).
+He authored several works, some of which were published, while others remain unpublished.
+He was known as a khateeb (orator), particularly within the Shia community.
 He was the general secretary of All India Shia Majlise Ulama (Council of Scholars); among scholars he was known as Mohsinullmillat.

 He died on 26 August 1969 and is buried in Lucknow.